 Throughout the narrative Artemisia recalls stories her mother had told her of two strong biblical women-- Judith and Susanna.
 At first the stories help her cope with the restlessness and frustration of being stuck in assigned roles in a man's world, but after the rape their specific stories, and the women themselves, become a presence and source of strength in her life, and eventually her most popular subjects to paint.

-Fascinating, moving, maddening, with a touch of magical realism, this is a perfect mid-winter read.
+Fascinating, moving, maddening, with a touch of magical realism, this is a perfect end of summer read.